Ben Jones (American actor and politician): United States Congress

 In the 101st and 102nd Congresses, he served as a Democratic whip, was a member of the Committee on Veteran's Affairs and a member of the Committee on Public Works and Transportation.
 After re-districting took his seat, he ran against Newt Gingrich in 1994.
 He was defeated, but in the course of that race he filed ethics charges against Gingrich alleging that Gingrich had used tax-exempt groups for political purposes.
 Gingrich was ultimately reprimanded by the House of Representatives and ordered to reimburse the House an amount of $300,000 for the cost of the investigation.
 One of the last Yellow dog Democrats, Jones is now a political independent.

+After moving to Virginia, Jones was the Democratic nominee to challenge Republican incumbent Eric Cantor for Virginia's 7th Congressional District seat in 2002.
+Jones lost to Cantor.